There are many forms of meditation. The meditation I have been trained in and practice twice a day is a silent, mantra-based sitting meditation.

 The more often we settle our physiology, the more accustomed our physiology and mind will be able to settle as well.
 Their is a symbiotic relationship between body, mind and spirit.
 When we make meditation a habit, we will begin to notice that we are calmer, more peaceful, less reactive.
 We realize we can just be with whatever is within us–our pain, anger, and irritation, or our joy, love, and peace.
 We are with whatever is there without being carried away by it.

 Let it come, let it stay, then let it go.

 No need to push, to oppress, or to pretend our thoughts are not there.
-Observe the thoughts and images of our mind without judgement.
+Observe the thoughts and images of our mind without judgment.
 We are free to be still and calm despite the storms that might arise in us.

 Contrary to some of our preconceived notions about meditation, there’s no need to remain perfectly still in meditation nor do you need to sit in the stereotypical lotus position.
 Your meditation practice is just that, yours.
 From a practical standpoint, if your legs or feet fall asleep or begin to hurt during the sitting, we are free to adjust our position quietly.
 We can maintain our concentration by following our breathing, then slowly and attentively change our posture.
 The one thing to keep in mind during your meditation is that your comfort is the most important aspect.
 If you are not comfortable during your meditation, it’s unlikely that you will want to return to do it again.

 After practicing sitting meditation, it is best to sit quietly with your eyes closed and simply allow the experience to integrate into your body, mind and spirit.
 You never want to race into meditation and you never want to race out of meditation.
 You want the peace, stillness and restfulness you’ve created in your meditation to follow you out of your chair or cushion and out into the world.